 Comment about passwords

-Usually, they store some hash from the password in an open form instead of the password itself, for instance, using the md5 algorithm.
-We have simplified authentication a bit in our example.
+Usually, some hash from the password is stored in an open form instead of the password itself, using the md5 algorithm, for example.
+For our example, we have simplified authentication somewhat.

 We will not interact directly with the WebUser model during registration and authentication.
-Instead, we will use special models that we will also add to the project:
+Instead, we will add some special models to the project:

 namespace FBMVCExample.Models